shashank025/shashank025.github.io/_posts/2015-06-14-reverse-engineering-the-metacritic-movie-ratings.md

 </a>

 Now consider the $$m$$-vector $$d(\theta) = p - y(\theta)$$.
-This vector represents a measure of how _off_ the predictions are from actual metascores for a given $$\theta$$.
+This vector is a measure of how _off_ the predictions are from actual metascores for a given $$\theta$$.
 We will try to find a $$\theta$$